Sooke Community Calendar - Sooke News MirrorSooke News Mirror

 Looking for something fun to do this week?
 We’ve got you covered.
-The submission deadline for Community Calendar is 5 p.m.
+The submission deadline for Bulletin Board is 5 p.m.
 Thursday.
 Please email editor@sookenewsmirror.com.

 •••